snehabenny12/online-examination-system/README.md

 CLI-based Online Examination System using Python.

 ## Overview
-A Python-based web application for students to **register, log in, take MCQ exams, and get instant results**.
+A Python-based application for students to **register, log in, take timed MCQ exams, and get instant results**.
 Secure login, automatic evaluation, and exam result storage ensure a real-world examination experience.

 ---